-Moreover, the Partial Revision of the Order for the Enforcement of the Fire Service Act, which enacted on April 1, 2013, made machinery and tools subject to inspections, mainly the fire hoses and couplers used by firefighting agencies and the electric leak alarms, for which there has been declining need due to changes in the configurations of buildings, items that are subject to self-labeling.
-At the same time, the ordinance for Partial Revision of the ordinance of Enforcement for the Fire Service Act enacted on April 1, 2014.
-It also newly added residential fire alarms, which are required to be installed in all homes, to the machinery and tools subject to inspection.
+Moreover, the Partial Revision of the Order for the Enforcement of the Fire Service Act, enacted on April 1, 2013, made machinery and tools subject to inspections (mainly fire hoses and couplers used by firefighting agencies and electric leak alarms), for which there has been a decline in need due to changes in building configurations, into items that are subject to self-labeling.
+At the same time, the ordinance for Partial Revision of the ordinance of Enforcement for the Fire Service Act, enacted on April 1, 2014, newly added residential fire alarms, which are required to be installed in all homes, to the machinery and tools subject to inspection.